binance/binance-spot-api-docs/testnet/fix-api.md

 - `MDEntryType` with value `OFFER(1)`
 - `MarketDepth` with a value between `2` and `5000`, which controls the size of the initial snapshot and has no effect on subsequent [MarketDataIncrementalRefresh`<X>`](#marketdataincrementalrefresh) messages

-**Update Speed:**
+**Update Speed:** 100ms

-100ms

-**Note:** Due to [MarketDataSnapshot`<W>`](#marketdatasnapshot) having a limit on the number of price levels, a price level outside of the initial snapshot that doesn't have a quantity change won't have an update in the Diff.
-Depth Stream. <br></br>Consequently, those price levels will not be visible in the local order book even when applying all updates from the Diff.
-Depth Stream correctly and cause the local order book to have some slight differences with the real order book. <br></br>However, for most use cases the depth limit of 5000 is enough to understand the market and trade effectively.
+> [!NOTE]
+> Since the [MarketDataSnapshot`<W>`](#marketdatasnapshot) have a limit on the number of price levels (5000 on each side maximum), you won't learn the quantities for the levels outside of the initial snapshot unless they change.
+> So be careful when using the information for those levels, since they might not reflect the full view of the order book.
+> However, for most use cases, seeing 5000 levels on each side is enough to understand the market and trade effectively.

 | Tag   | Name                    | Type       | Required | Description                                                                                                                       |
 |:------|-------------------------|------------|----------|-----------------------------------------------------------------------------------------------------------------------------------|